Hans Bender: Research and activities

 Bender had been skilled in depth psychology and oriented himself mostly by approaches of Pierre Janet and Carl Gustav Jung.
 From this, it follows that on the one hand, he used mostly a qualitative approach instead of a quantitative one.
 On the other hand, he held an "animistic" approach in parapsychology instead of a "spiritualistic" one.
 In parapsychology this means that paranormal phenomena were not treated as influences of spirits, but as a result of the great strain of the "focus person".
 Because of this approach concerning parapsychological phenomena, he associated the experiments of a sensitive approach with the analysis of an affective approach to parapsychology and neurotic faulty attitudes.

-An important result of his studies is the principle of Gleichförmigkeit des Okkulten (similarity or omnipresence of the Occult).
-He assumed that the omnipresence of such phenomena and experiences in different eras, cultures, regions and strata of society renders them worthwhile studying.
+A term coined by Bender is the so-called uniformity of the occult (in German, Gleichförmigkeit des Okkulten), i.e. the fact that phenomena such as telepathy, clairvoyance, precognition, haunting and psychokinesis are reported from antiquity to the present in all epochs and in the most diverse cultures and regions of the earth, while age, educational level and social status of the experiencers do not seem to play a role.
+The parapsychic phenomena thus seem to be similar or uniform across historical, cultural, geographical and personal boundaries.
+Bender considered this to be proof that it was not myths and traditions without correspondence in objective reality that were present here, but individual, actual experiences of the individual observers, which were based on objective, even if still unknown, characteristics of reality.

 Another feature of his work was his close contact with astrologers, such as Thomas Ring, a friend of his.
 He was consulting him in astrology both in private and scientific matters.
 Beside this, he was convinced that his wife had a telepathic connection to him.
 Seeing in case of doubt in apparently unexplainable experiences something paranormal brought him into criticism.
 This was not only because of his specialty or his close relation to the mass media, but also his assistants occasional observance that he was not always making thorough research.
 As an example, he explained in 1982 the haunting case "Chopper" that was proven to be a manipulation of a dental nurse in Neutraubling near to Regensburg headily as authentic to the magazine Die Aktuelle.